-- Map Layer—Contains arbitrary maps (images) and can be used to globally control various parameters for scene objects.
+- Map layer—Contains arbitrary maps (images) and can be used to globally control various parameters for scene objects.
 The scene terrain is also created using a map layer.

-- Shape Layer—Contains shapes, typically used as building footprints for generation of CGA models.
+- Shape layer—Contains shapes, typically used as building footprints for generation of CGA models.

-- Static Model Layer—Contains static models, such as Collada files.
+- Static Model layer—Contains static models, such as Collada files.

-- Analysis Layer—Contains analysis tools such as Viewsheds and View Corridors.
+- Analysis layer—Contains analysis tools such as Viewsheds and View Corridors.

-- Group Layer—Contains other layers to organize the scene hierarchy.
+- Group layer—Contains other layers to organize the scene hierarchy.

 See Scene objects overview for more information about layer types.

 The Scene Editor displays the current scene as a tree with group elements, layers, and objects.
 You can delete, duplicate, or merge layers by selecting the corresponding menu item from the context menu or by opening Layer in the main menu.
 In addition, you can use the standard cut, copy, and paste actions to transfer objects between layers.
-You may rearrange layers by dragging them to the desired position.
+You can rearrange layers by dragging them to the desired position.